sarisabban/SinfNet/README.md

 `python3 Label.py --help`

-15. Divide the dataset into a training set and a validation set by adding them to the relevent directories mentioned in step 3.
-It is best to have the division as 80% training and 20% validation.
-Add some images to the Test direcotry which will be used to test the accuracy of the final trained network (on images the network has never seen).
+15. Add some images to the Test direcotry which will be used to test the accuracy of the final trained network (on images the network has never seen).

 ### Training the neural network
 #### For YOLOv2: